Meet Our Team

 Alicia Lindbom

 Alongside her family and cat, Alicia’s two great loves are art and nature.
 Originally from Oklahoma, she has a BFA in Illustration.
-After a few years as a graphic designer, she swung the other way and has happily spent the last 16 years working in the outdoor education/recreation field.
+After a few years as a graphic designer, she swung the other way and has happily spent the last 17 years working in the outdoor education/recreation field.
 From leading wilderness trips for youth, to running state park naturalist programs, to coordinating projects and volunteer programs for environmental centers, Alicia loves connecting people of all ages and backgrounds to the great outdoors.
-When her husband left the Navy in Fall 2022 they set out with their cat in a 16’ Scamp to visit family, travel, and spend some time on her small art biz.
-Having been to the Sawtooths for a short backpacking trip in 2014, she’s excited to get to know the area better and jump back into outdoor education programming with SIHA this summer!
+When her husband left the Navy in Fall 2022 they set out with their cat in a 16’ Scamp to visit family, travel, and work on their small businesses.
+Alicia is excited to be back – swimming, hiking, and helping SIHA for a second season!

 2024 Naturalist